 A focus on comprehensive cancer care

-Carey knew a new facility was needed on her first day in January 1988, she said.
-There was constant moving of the infusion center as patient volumes grew.
+Carey knew a new facility was needed on her first day in January 1998, she said.
+The infusion center moved consistently as patient volumes grew.

 “People were amazingly kind about it – both doctors and patients – but the beautiful new infusion center was such a relief,” she said.